mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # What about client-side prediction?

+Another technique people are familiar with is client-side prediction.
+This technique is used by first person shooters like Counterstrike, Call of Duty, Titanfall and Overwatch.

+This technique works by treating the local player as separate from the rest of the world.
+The local player is predicted forward (client-side prediction), including movement, shooting and reloading, so they feel no latency, while the rest of the world is synchronized back from the server to the client and typically rendered as an interpolation between keyframes.

+They key aspect of client-side prediction is that the server remains authoritative over the simulation and continuously sends corrections back to the client, but the client can't just apply those corrections because by the time they arrive they are effectively _in the past_.
+So the client rolls back to the corrected state and (invisibly) replays local inputs to bring that state back up to the present time.

+This rollback happens all the time in first person shooters, but you rarely notice, because your local player state and the corrected server state almost always agree.
+When they don't agree, it's usually because you've experienced a patch of really bad network conditions and the server didn't receive all your inputs, or, because you were cheating :)

+This technique works great for first person shooters and doesn't require determinism, so is it a suitable technique for networking our demo?

+Unfortun

 (reader should basically understand how first person shooters do client side prediction to hide local player actions, and understand that this works well in these sort of games because players move around a static world and don't tend to interact with each other, not how when players collide and bump against each other in FPS it is jittery and poorly defined. reader should understand that rolling back and rewinding a physcis simulation state is potentially extremely complex, and probably, if the whole simulation were to be rewound and resimulated, prohibitively expensive in terms of CPU).